 EMGs during Muscle Fatigue

-If you are wondering why your muscles become weaker during intense exercise, this lesson is for you.
+If you are wondering why your muscles become weaker during intense exercise, this muscle fatigue lab is for you.

 How do neurons encode information?
 One way is through rate coding-Learn more with your Neuron SpikerBox.